 Contributions and collaborations policy

-While I love being a member of the community, I don’t accept contributions or paid topic insertions, or take part in article swaps.
-But don’t think that makes me as grumpy as Wario though because I love getting involved with other blogs!
+While I love being a member of the blogging community, I don’t accept contributions or paid topic insertions, or take part in article swaps.
+But please don’t think that makes me as grumpy as Wario though because I love getting involved with other blogs!

-I can’t guarantee we’ll be able to participate in everything but will definitely consider all submissions – and if it’s not something I can take part in, I’ll help you spread the word among other bloggers.
+I can’t guarantee I’ll be able to participate in every event but I’ll definitely consider all submissions – and if it’s not something I’m able to take part in, I’ll help you spread the word among other bloggers.

-The sad fact is that there are some out there who want to copy the great content produced by others and claim it for their own.
+The sad fact is that there are some ‘creators’ out there who want to copy the great content produced by others and claim it as their own.
 They don’t care how awful the authors must feel when they see their work on another site without permission, and they certainly aren’t concerned that benefitting from somebody else’s effort is just plain wrong.

-If I become aware of something I’ve not given permission for above, I’ll contact you to request that the offending content is removed.
-If you don’t comply, my next step will be to submit a takedown request under DCMA – and I may even send my stepson round to tell you everything he knows about Minecraft (trust me, you don’t want that).
+If I become aware of something I’ve not given permission for, I’ll contact you to request that the offending content is removed as quickly as possible.
+If you don’t comply, my next step will be to submit a takedown request under DCMA – and I may even send my stepson round to tell you everything he knows about Fallout.
+You’ll be stuck with him for days.

-Later Levels committed to providing readers with a blog that respects their privacy.
+Later Levels is committed to providing readers with a blog that respects their privacy.
 I therefore don’t rent, lease or sell your personal information to third-parties and will only disclose details if I’m required to do so by law.

 All data is managed in accordance with our obligations under the UK’s data protection regulations.
-It should be noted however that Google may transfer your information to third-parties if you’ve been naughty, of if those third-parties process the details on their behalf.
+It should be noted however that the Google overlords may transfer your information to third-parties if you’ve been naughty, of if those third-parties process the details on their behalf.